Ekta3075/Forest-Fire-Detection-Using-Deep-Learning/README.md

 ## 📈 Results & Evaluation

-> *Metrics were printed but not clearly stored in variables — please update if final values are known.*

 - Training/Validation accuracy shown via plots
 - Sample predictions include both `correct` and `incorrect` classifications